Welcome to today's edition of the Rush 24-7 podcast.

 This man's now in his 70s.

-A couple of audio sound bites here before we get to the meat and potatoes program.
+A couple of audio soundbites here before we get to the meat and potatoes program.

-This just to inf uh illustrate something.
+This is just to illustrate something.

-I call her steak as a nickname.
+Well, Mignon, I call her Stake as a nickname.

-Mignon Clyburn, the daughter Of James Clyburn, who's also an accredited member in good standing congressional black Caucasians.
+Mignon Clyburn, the daughter of James Clyburn, who's also an accredited member in good standing congressional black Caucasians.

 Why they did a story, why they didn't report a story.